-- When you first talk with your child about bullying, be prepared to listen without judgment, and provide a safe and supportive place where your child can work through their feelings - It is important to learn as much as possible about the situation, such as how long the behaviour has been happening, who has been involved, and what steps have been taken.
-Encourage your child to talk, and let them know they are not alone and you are there to help - Parents should contact the school.
-This would involve approaching the child's teacher if the issue is with another child in the class, or perhaps the school leadership if the issue is broader - Be prepared to work with your child, their teachers, and the school leaders to address the bullying
+- When you first talk with your child about bullying, be prepared to listen without judgment, and provide a safe and supportive place where your child can work through their feelings. - It is important to learn as much as possible about the situation, such as how long the behaviour has been happening, who has been involved, and what steps have been taken.
+Encourage your child to talk and let them know they are not alone, and you are there to help. - Parents are to contact the school.
+This involves approaching the child's teacher first and the child's teacher will contact leadership if required. - Be prepared to work with your child, their teachers, and the school leaders to address the issue.